bitterjug/devjournal-crypto/devjournal.markdown

    We could pass the enclosing element type in as a context parameter.
 Since they are mainly a single element, we in fact generate them programmatically which would be even neater.

+## 2014-02-19 15:37 Wednesday

+Need to get the sub-indicators collection into the data-model,

+  - [ ]  add to the Indicator model